stanislao92/stanislao92.github.io/index.md

 * In July 2025,  [Zhouyi Sun](https://linguistics.mit.edu/user/szy/) and I will be presenting our joint work on  (\*)ABA effects in multidimensional paradigms at [DM meets Nano](https://dmmeetsnano.univie.ac.at/) in Vienna.

-* In April 2025, [Luke James Adamson](https://lukejamesadamson.wixsite.com/linguistics)'s and my joint manuscript on the PCC and polite pronouns (available [here](https://ling.auf.net/lingbuzz/008552)) was accepted with minor revisions by _Linguistic Inquiry_.
+* In April 2025, [Luke James Adamson](https://lukejamesadamson.wixsite.com/linguistics)'s and my joint manuscript on polite pronouns and the PCC (available [here](https://ling.auf.net/lingbuzz/008552)) was accepted with minor revisions by _Linguistic Inquiry_.

-* In April 2025, [Tanya Bondarenko](https://linguistics.fas.harvard.edu/people/tatiana-bondarenko) and I published an _NLLT_ article about agreement morphosyntax in South Caucasian languages.
+* In April 2025, [Tanya Bondarenko](https://linguistics.fas.harvard.edu/people/tatiana-bondarenko) and I published an _NLLT_ article about the morphosyntax of agreement in South Caucasian languages.
 It is available in open access [here](https://link.springer.com/article/10.1007/s11049-024-09631-7).

 * In December 2024, I published a _Glossa_ paper about remnant _wh_-movement in Bulgarian.
 It is available in open access [here](https://www.glossa-journal.org/article/id/6404/).